Learn about grading methods and academic standards as a graduate student at UMGC Europe.

 If you have a cumulative GPA below 3.0, you will be placed on academic probation in your next term of enrollment.
 Academic probation is a temporary status.
 If you are placed on academic probation, you have two terms of enrollment in which to restore your GPA to 3.0.
 During that time, you must repeat the course(s) that caused your cumulative GPA to drop below 3.0; you may not attempt any other coursework until you have earned a grade of B or better in the repeated course.
 Failing to restore your GPA to 3.0 or higher or earning any grade below B during the probationary period will result in academic dismissal.
 If you successfully restore your GPA to 3.0 or higher, you will be restored to good academic standing.
 You should seek guidance and advice from an academic advisor if you are placed on academic probation.

 If you are on academic probation and you fail to raise your GPA to 3.0 or higher within two terms of enrollment or if you earn a grade below B during the probationary period, you will be dismissed.
-Once dismissed, you are ineligible to enroll in UMGC graduate courses and may be readmitted to The Graduate School only under the conditions listed in the following paragraphs.
+Once dismissed, you are ineligible to enroll in UMGC graduate courses and may be readmitted to UMGC only under the conditions listed in the following paragraphs.

 Reinstatement After Dismissal

 If you were academically dismissed from UMGC, you can submit a one-time request for reinstatement.
-Contact The Graduate School at firstname.lastname@example.org and request a Reinstatement Request Form, then submit the completed form and documentation to The Graduate School Reinstatement Review Committee.
-You will be required to show that you have improved your skills and made changes in your academic strategies and that you are more likely succeed in your academic endeavors, should you be approved for reinstatement.
+Contact your local UMGC academic advisor at email@example.com and request a Reinstatement Request Form, then submit the completed form and documentation to your academic advisor.
+You will be required to show that you have improved your skills and made changes in your academic strategies and that you are more likely succeed in your academic endeavors, should you be approved for reinstatement by the Reinstatement Committee.

 If you are approved for reinstatement, you will be admitted for one term and placed on academic probation.
 You must immediately repeat the course(s) that caused your cumulative GPA to drop below 3.0 and must return to good academic standing by the conclusion of this term to remain enrolled.
 You may also have to meet additional conditions, such as working with a coach or tutor or enrolling in specific courses.